gammalib/gammalib/doc/source/coding/coding.rst

 - Definition of protected methods
 - Definition of protected members

-Note tha most classes will derive from the abstract interface class :doxy:`GBase` which imposes the implementation of the :doxy:`GBase::clear`, the :doxy`GBase::clone` and the :doxy:`GBase::print` methods.
+Note that most classes will derive from the abstract interface class :doxy:`GBase` which imposes the implementation of the :doxy:`GBase::clear`, the :doxy`GBase::clone` and the :doxy:`GBase::print` methods.